lab1092/blender-manual_ja/manual/game_engine/logic/editor.rst

 3) Links
    Links (3A) indicate the direction of logical flow between objects.
-   Link lines are drawn by :kbd:`Lmb` dragging from one Link node (3B) to another.
+   Link lines are drawn by :kbd:`LMB` dragging from one Link node (3B) to another.
    Links can only be drawn from Sensors to Controllers, or from Controllers to Actuators.
    You cannot directly link Sensors to Actuators; likewise, Actuators cannot be linked back to Sensors